I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiotarget-gettargetfile.md

 For more information about I/O targets, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-i-o-targets-in-umdf">Using I/O Targets in UMDF</a>.

-For a code example of how to use the <b>GetTargetFile</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff559236">IWDFIoTarget::FormatRequestForWrite</a>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |